-Suunto Cobra2 has four main operating modes - TIME mode (TIME), DIVE mode (DIVE), PLAN mode (PLAN), and MEMORY mode (MEMORY) - as well as the COMPASS submode, which can be activated from either TIME or DIVE modes.
+Suunto D4 has three main operating modes - TIME mode (TIME), DIVE mode (DIVE), and MEMORY mode (MEM).
 To toggle between the main modes, press the MODE button.
-To select a submode in DIVE, PLAN and MEMORY modes, press the UP/DOWN buttons.
+To select a submode in DIVE and MEM modes, press the UP/DOWN buttons.